boxyhq/website/docs/jackson/deploy/npm-library.md

 #### OIDC Response

 Handle the response from the OIDC Identity Provider.
 After successful authentication, IdP sends back (via browser redirect) the `code` and `state` to the redirect URL (`oidcPath`) that handles the OIDC response.
 You'll use the `oidcAuthzResponse` method within your `oidcPath` handler.
-This will exchange the `code` for "token and userinfo" from the OIDC Provider.
+This will exchange the `code` for tokenSet (id_token and access_token) from the OIDC Provider.
+The "userinfo" endpoint of the OIDC Provider also gets invoked.
+Both the `id_token` claims and `userinfo` response are used to form the user profile.

 <Tabs>
 <TabItem value="01" label="Request" default>